A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Proof of Lemma

 which is a linear bijection.
 Thus, $\pi_2^{-1}(U,V)$ is empty or nonempty for every $(U,V)\in\mathcal{S}$ and it suffices to prove the claim for {\em some} $(U,V)\in\mathcal{S}$.
 If it is nonempty for some (thus, all) $(U,V)$, let $(U,V)\in\mathcal{S}$ be a regular value of $\pi_2$.
-Then, from the Preimage Theorem $\pi_2^{-1}(U,V)$ is a smooth submanifold of $\CV$ of the claimed dimension (for the dimension count, we need to know the dimension of $\CV$.
-This will be computed in Lemma \ref{lem:V}.)
+Then, from the Preimage Theorem $\pi_2^{-1}(U,V)$ is a smooth submanifold of $\CV$ of the claimed dimension (the dimension of $\CV$ is given in Lemma \ref{lem:V}.)
 Moreover, it is given by the nullset of a set of linear (in $H$) equations and is thus a product of projective vector subspaces as claimed.